webplatform/docs/tutorials/speed_best_practices/index.md

  });
 </pre>

-In most cases, using these native methods yield significantly faster speeds than your typical for loop like: <code>for (var i = 0, len = arr.length; i &lt; len; i++)</code>.
+In most cases, these native methods yield significantly faster speeds than your typical <code>for</code> loop like: <code>for (var i = 0, len = arr.length; i &lt; len; i++)</code>.

 Native JSON parsing (via <code>JSON.parse()</code>) replaces the json2.js file we've been used to including for a while.
-Native JSON is much faster and safer than using an external script and it's already in IE8, Opera 10.50, Firefox 3.5, Safari 4.0.3 and Chrome.
+Native JSON is much faster and safer than using an external script and it's already in IE8, Opera 10.50, Firefox 3.5, Safari 4.0.3, and Chrome.

 Native <code>String.trim</code> is another good example of being not only faster than the longhand JS equivalents, but also potentially more correct.
-None of these JavaScript additions are technically HTML5, but they fall within the umbrella of technologies that are coming available recently.
+None of these JavaScript additions are technically HTML5, but they fall within the umbrella of technologies that are now becoming available.

 ==Tip 5: Use cache manifest for live sites, not just offline apps==